 I loved my stay there.
 Everyone was so welcoming and hospitable!
 And the lunch, their own version of Chicken Curry is marvelous.
 It’s a winning 10!

-For the second time around I will tell you all this, one difference between Indonesia and Philippines is that it’s much cooler here.
+For the second time around I will tell you all this, one difference between Indonesia and the Philippines is that it’s much cooler here.
 I got up around 1 in the morning to pee downstairs just to find out the temp was 5°c.
 The tropical island boy inside me is freezing as fuck.
 Not to mention I am just wearing boxers shorts going down to the bathroom.
 Probably because we are in a place where the elevation was somewhere around 3k above sea level.
-It gets warmer, though, as we wake up 6am to catch the sun rise.
+It gets warmer, though, as we wake up at 6 am to catch the sunrise.
 17 is far better than 5.
 And nothing’s like waking up seeing Mt.
 Rinjani in front of my eyes.
 It finally showed up!

 We walked around rice fields and down to the waterfalls again.
 Just realized that even if I am not having my daily dose of running (my favorite fitness thing to do) here, it’s good to know that it is replaced by a lot of walking.
 Seems like all these Nasi Gorengs are really working out for me.

 We ate some breakfast and then I went back to bed to have a nap.
 I was so tired!
 But all in all, Ross, the owner of the homestay is so accommodating.
 Their family treated us like a family too.